Forensic rhetoric: Traditional connection between law and rhetoric

 Since forensic rhetoric's original purpose was to win courtroom cases, legal aids have been trained in it since legal freedoms emerged.
 Because in early law courts, citizens were expected to represent themselves and training in forensic rhetoric was very beneficial.
-In ancient Athens, litigants in a private law suit and defendants in a criminal prosecution were expected to handle their own case before the court—a practice that Aristotle approved of.
+In ancient Athens, litigants in a private lawsuit and defendants in a criminal prosecution were expected to handle their own case before the court—a practice that Aristotle approved of.
 The hearings would consist of questions addressed to the litigant/defendant and were asked by a member of the Court, or the litigants could ask one another; these circumstances did not call for legal or oratorical talent—therefore oratory or legalism was not expected, encouraged, or appreciated.
 After the time of Solon, the Court of Areopagus was replaced and the litigant/defendant would deliver a prepared speech before the courts to try and sway the jury; they expected dramatic and brilliant oratorical displays.
 Now, listeners appreciated oratorical and even legalistic niceties, such as appeals to passion, piety, and prejudice.
 It was at this point in Athens history where the forensic speech-writer made his first appearance.
 The speech-writer would prepare an address which the litigant/defendant memorized and delivered before the court.
 Forensic speech-writing and oratory soon became an essential part of general rhetoric.
 After the nineteenth century, forensic rhetoric "became the exclusive province of lawyers,” as it essentially remains today.
 These people were experts in the court system and dominated forensic rhetoric, since it is tied to past events—thus the relationship between law and rhetoric was solidified.